mitin001/blog/2025/09/26/reddit_my_new_hobby_watching_ai_slowly_drive_microsoft.md

 A major downside is that to get there, we must put up with broken software.

 > I love the AI hype!
 Soon all software is going to be more shitty than anyone can possibly imagine, and real developers with actual knowledge will become appreciated more than ever.

+A Microsoft employee who lost his job to AI is already enjoying his revenge.

+> There is a massive push to use it internally that started 2-3 years ago.
+My laid off ass is going to sit here and munch some popcorn while I watch this burn.

+While the world is laughing at the remaining Microsoft engineers who must answer Copilot-generated pull requests, he has already found a better, higher-paying job at a saner company.

 ## Is AI a passing fad?